By T. P. Mishra

 Our lobby to international rights groups, in particular media bodies, to help exert pressure on Druk regime for his unconditional and early release went in vain.
 In this regard, however, we (press freedom campaigners/activists in exile) never consider ourselves as failed ones but ironically it implies the meaning that the concerned international media groups could not do anything on Acharya's favor.

-www.mediahelpingmedia.org) calling the international rights and media bodies to mount pressure on Druk regime for his early and unconditional release is a strong evidence to this.
+A number of stories published by the UK-based Media Helping Media (www.mediahelpingmedia.org) calling the international rights and media bodies to mount pressure on Druk regime for his early and unconditional release is a strong evidence to this.

 It is sad that of late he has been declared a jail term of seven years and six months by the Bhutanese authority.
 On the day I received this information, a number of questions occupied good space in my minds.